pmanot/mcu-apple-bridge/README.md

 - ESP32-S3 enumerates as a class-compliant USB Ethernet adapter
 - DHCP server assigns IP addresses to connected hosts (192.168.7.x)
 - HTTP server at 192.168.7.1 for application communication
-- Works on iOS 17+ and macOS without installing drivers
+- Works on iOS 17+ and macOS 11+ without installing drivers
 - Maintains host WiFi/cellular connectivity (does not hijack default route)

 ## Hardware

 - ESP32-S3 with USB-OTG support
+  - USB-OTG support is crucial, ESP32-C3 will not work
 - USB-C cable (data-capable)

-Pin mapping (directly to USB connector on most dev boards):
-- D+ = GPIO20
-- D- = GPIO19

 ## Build and Flash